Spence Air Base: Civil use

 However, the USAF was still a presence at the civilian airport after its formal inactivation.
 Moody AFB in Valdosta made an agreement with the City of Moultrie to use the airfield for an Air Force auxiliary field.
 The Air Force extended the north¬west/southeast runway to 8000 ft for use by Moody's T-33 Shooting Stars, followed by its T-37 Tweets and T-38 Talons.
 The military use of Spence Airport continues into the current day.
 Between 2000 and 2005, Spence served as an auxiliary field for the pilot training program at Moody, being used for take off and landing operations by their Raytheon T-6 Texan II turbo-prop trainers.
 As of 2008, Spence Airport still averages over 20 military flight operations per day.

 Part of the cantonment area eventually became the Moultrie Regional Industrial Park and a county correctional institution.
 In 1968, Maule Aircraft built a manufacturing plant at Spence where it remains to this day.
 In 1978, Spence first hosted the Sunbelt Agricultural Exposition.
 In 2004, the Sunbelt Expo has grown into the world's largest farm show with over 1,000 exhibitors.
-Since many of the visitors fly to the show, Spence's former control tower is manned during the event to control air traffic.
+Since many of the visitors fly to the show, Spence's former control tower is staffed during the event to control air traffic.
 Sunbelt Expo maintains a year-round administration center at Spence.

 Today, three of Spence's wartime hangars are still in existence.
 Other buildings built by the Army Air Forces during the war also remain.